AnaZonia/moon_notes/Scientific Writing.md

 - Short titles get more attention.
 - Avoid using a "back to front" sentence structure, when the verb comes late into the sentence (often involves passive voice)
 - Also avoid clauses in the middle of the sentences (phrases nested by two commas)
+- Get quickly to the core part of your research - background is good, but making the main point early is helpful.

 ### Useful links
 - [OpenAcademics Writing References](https://www.oacommunity.org/resources)